PuneethReddyHC/event-management/README.md

+> ### Any DBMS OR WEB TECHNOLOGIES (php, django, angular or react) or MachineLearning projects with installation support and code explaination for Premium contact phone: +919535688928 gmail: puneethreddy951@gmail.com

 # Event-site
 helps to register an users for on events conducted in college fests with simple logic with secured way